 Okay, Hocus Pocus is not exactly a scary movie… but it’s absolutely a Halloween classic!
 This iconic Disney film takes place in Salem, 300 years after the witch trials, but a group of local kids must stop three ancient witches from wreaking havoc on the town.
 Like many Hollywood movies, Hocus Pocus wasn’t filmed entirely on location.
 But many of the most iconic landmarks in the movie are in Salem and Marblehead, like the opening scene at Pioneer Village and the cemetery scene at Old Burial Hill in Marblehead.

 5. Slender Man (2018)

-Based on the seriously scary video game, the recent movie adaptation of Slender Man takes place in an unnamed small town in Massachusetts and was filmed right in Boston.
+Based on the seriously scary video game, the movie adaptation of Slender Man takes place in an unnamed small town in Massachusetts and was filmed right in Boston.
 The film borrows the spooky visuals of the game and adds in a plot dealing with the occult.
-A necessary disclaimer: this movie does have an 8% on Rotten Tomatoes, but bad horror movies can still have their charm, if you ask us!
-And considering that Joey King (of Ramona and Beezus and The Kissing Booth fame) stars as the main girl, it may be worth a hate-watch, if you’re into that sort of thing.
+A necessary disclaimer: this movie does have an 8% on Rotten Tomatoes, but bad horror movies can still have their charm if you ask us!
+And considering that Joey King (of Ramona and Beezus and The Kissing Booth fame) stars as the main girl, it may be worth a watch.

 5. Elvira: Mistress of the Dark (1988)

 This campy cult classic follows Elvira, the infamous horror hostess, as she inherits a haunted house in Falwell, Massachusetts, and shocks the local residents with her extravagant personality and voluptuous figure.
-Even though it was filmed on a set in California, Elvira: Mistress of the Dark is a Massachusetts classic in our hearts for converting a puritanical town into a fun and horror loving people.
+Elvira was filmed on a set in California yet Elvira: Mistress of the Dark is a Massachusetts classic in our hearts for converting a puritanical town into fun and horror-loving people.
 Not to mention, it’s a lot of fun to watch!